lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 `[1, 0.472136, 1, 0.854102, 1, 0.236068, 1, 0.09017, 0.51, 0.4, 0, 1, 0.326238, 0.53, 0.57, 0, 1, 0.562306, 0.55, 0.248547, 0, 1, 0.18034, 0.56, 0.629921, 0, 0, 0, 0]`,

-is possible to extract an array of arrays with positions and values of leaves.
+is possible to extract an array of arrays with positions and values of leaves:

 `[[9, 0.4],[14, 0.57],[19, 0.248547],[24, 0.629921]]`